yeatonj/odin-battleship/README.md

-# odin-template
+# odin-battleship
-This is a template for future projects, use as needed.
+Creation of a battleship app for TDD in TOP